weecology/EvergladesWadingBird/SiteandMethods/methods.md

 This determines the probability of at least one chick surviving until fledgling (21 days for GREG and BCNH.
 14d for WHIB and SMHE, and 55d for WOST)

+### Indicators
+Compiled from many sources, including monitoring efforts conducted by Everglades National Park.
+Data source was P. Frederick's WBPOP excel file which contained historical and recent wading bird data for indicators

+#### Wood Stork Nest Initiation Date

+This is the earliest nesting initiation date for the everglades region, which includes mainland Everglades National Park and the Water Conservation Areas.
+Historical records (1953-1973) from Kushlan et al 1975.
+Recent records (1997-2024) from UF or ENP survey efforts and double checked using either field notes or South Florida Wading Bird Report
+Region where earliest nesting occurred was added by M. Ernest in March 2025 using field notes and the South Florida Wading Bird Report

+Corrections to 1953-1973 data were made by M. Ernest in March 2025 upon review of Kushlan et al 1975

 ### Feather Mercury
 Mercury is a heavy metal that has no known biological function in any organism.
 It is therefore not a trace element, and a contaminant at any level.
 Its detrimental